Play More Tower Defense Games Online

 Why it Works

 The ability to upgrade your towers needs to be a central aspect of pretty much any tower defense game if it is to be successful; thankfully, Incursion 2 gives you the ability to upgrade your basic units, as well as giving you the opportunity to attain spells and other items that will swing the game in your favour.
 The game allows you to deploy several types of troop at any one barracks, making it a slightly different process to Kingdom Rush, as well as the action being on a more detailed level by placing an emphasis on the placement of each individual troop as opposed to the broader scope of games like Kingdom rush.
-The graphics of game are fairly impressive as well, and even though they couldn’t possibly hope to touch on the incredible visual style of Kingdom Rush, the similar medieval style and cartoon-like look seems to prove a successful combination.
+The graphics of game are fairly impressive as well, and even though they couldn’t possibly hope to touch on the incredible visual style of Kingdom Rush and even the more elaborate Medieval Style of Age of Empires, either way the cartoon-like look seems to prove a successful combination.

 Incursion 2 is an excellent tower defense title with a friendly visual style and some very addictive gameplay.
 Upgrading your troops and training your hero is a very fun process, and the level of control you have over your troops is a noticeable improvement on the original.
 Even though Kingdom Rush will always be my desert island game from the tower defense genre, Incursion 2 sits up there as a close second.